Tuck · About

 Veronata, Inc. is a US company.
 Customer data is hosted in US data centers.
 We follow US privacy law (CCPA, COPPA where applicable for content involving minors), and we publish a plain-English privacy policy at tuck.baby/privacy.

-When does Tuck launch?
+When did Tuck launch?

 Get in touch